ArnabGupta2004/Annoying-Password-game/README.md

 # 🔐 Annoying Password Game

 🎮 **Annoying Password Game** is a ridiculous, frustrating, and hilarious password-making simulator built with Python and Kivy.
-It's *designed to test your patience* while forcing you to create the "perfect" password… one infuriating rule at a time!
+It's *designed to test your patience* while forcing you to create the "perfect" password!

 ---